ProactivePIM: Accelerating Weight-Sharing Embedding Layer with PIM for Scalable Recommendation System: ProactivePIM Architecture

 \subsection{ProactivePIM Architecture}

+ProactivePIM is integrated into the CPU platform as it offers several advantages over the GPU platform \cite{jain2023optimizing}, \cite{jain2025load}, \cite{jiang2021microrec}.
+First, DLRM is a memory-bound application, where the off-chip memory accesses in the embedding layer bottleneck the overall performance.
+Second, batching is limited to small batch sizes to meet the tail-latency requirements, typically fewer than 64.
+Thus, CPUs have been preferred over GPUs for inference, whereas GPUs have been widely used for training.

-\textbf{Architecture Overview.} The overall architecture is depicted in Figure \ref{fig:ProactivePIM_overview} (a).
+The overall architecture is depicted in Figure \ref{fig:ProactivePIM_overview} (a).
 From a top-level view, the ProactivePIM system utilizes a heterogeneous memory architecture comprising multiple HBM stacks and DIMMs.
-By leveraging the long-tail phenomenon that still exists in weight-sharing algorithms, frequently accessed subembeddings are offloaded to HBM.
-DIMMs reduce the burden of high compression rates to fit all data into HBM, enabling scalable model inference.
+By leveraging the long-tail phenomenon inherent in weight-sharing algorithms, frequently accessed subembeddings are offloaded to the HBM, whereas DIMMs accommodate the remainder, reducing the compression burden on the HBM and enabling scalable model inference.
+Frequently accessed subembeddings are profiled during training and offloaded to the HBM by the PIM kernel before inference, with the offloading ratio determined by the bandwidth ratio between the PIM-integrated HBM and the DIMMs.
+Prior studies \cite{kal2021space, ke2020recnmp} have shown that profiling incurs minimal overhead in the end-to-end inference time.
+Thus, the utilization of heterogeneous memory bandwidth is maximized.

-A two-level PIM system is used inside HBM to leverage in-memory parallelism.
-In Figure \ref{fig:ProactivePIM_overview} (b), the first-level processing unit (bd-PIM) is on the base die, while the second-level units (bg-PIM) are inside each bank group.
-Each bg-PIM performs CnR followed by GnR on the CnR outputs and passes the partial results to the bd-PIM for final reduction.
-Figure \ref{fig:ProactivePIM_overview} (d) shows bg-PIM, where PIM instructions (PIM-Inst) delivered from the host are buffered and then decoded in the decoder to set control paths of the PIM unit.
-Memory-mapped register (MMReg) is placed within the decoder to indicate the prefetch address's start and end.
-MAC unit performs CnR/GnR, while prefetched subembeddings are stored inside the cache to utilize intra-GnR locality.
-The HP method is employed for data placement, as its energy efficiency is better than VP's.
-Figure \ref{fig:ProactivePIM_overview} (e) shows bd-PIM, similar to the bg-PIM without the cache and MAC unit.
-The architecture can also support original DLRM or PageRank \cite{gonzalez2012powergraph}, leveraging cache to store feature vectors of frequently accessed vertices for higher throughput \cite{yun2022grande}.
+A two-level PIM system is integrated inside the HBM to leverage parallel processing within the memory.
+This hierarchy is adopted to support a broad range of current and future DLRM workloads, accommodating the yearly growth in memory intensity.
+In addition, it can maximally utilize the strong locality of weight-sharing algorithms as an expanded bandwidth ratio between two memory systems necessitates transferring more embeddings to the PIM-HBM side.
+As shown in the Figure \ref{fig:ProactivePIM_overview} (b), the first-level processing unit (bd-PIM) is on the base die, whereas the second-level units (bg-PIM) are inside each bank group.
+Each bg-PIM performs CnR followed by GnR on the CnR outputs.
+Once all computation are complete, the partial results are passed to the bd-PIM for the final reduction.
+The SRAM cache is placed in each bg-PIM to utilize the intra-GnR locality of subembeddings, reducing bank access during embedding reconstruction.
+As in previous works \cite{ke2020recnmp, park2021trim}, the PIM kernel launched by the host CPU sends PIM requests to the memory controller extension (PIM extension), which schedules and issues PIM-Inst to start CnR/GnR.
+If the subembeddings are in the DIMM, they are read by the memory controller, passed through the PIM extension, and packed into the PIM-Inst.
+We employ HP method for data placement because its energy efficiency is better than VP.